 CEOs delegate effectively to talented people on their team and then get out of the way to let them do a great job.
 For the most part, CEOs spend their time coaching the team to bring out their best.

 Two scenarios are possible when going from start-up to scale-up:

 Making the transition from founder to CEO is far from easy.
 If you have the ambition to do this, ensure you have the necessary support.
 As you can see above, the competencies you need to become a successful scale-up CEO are very different from those that have made you successful as a founder.
 Several Ambits Mentors have gone through similar journeys and are well-equipped to help you.

 Moreover, don’t fall into the trap of having more than one CEO or co-CEO.
 It often doesn’t work.
 A growing company needs one lighthouse with a clear mandate.

 If you conclude that you are not the right person to take the CEO role, it’s a courageous decision.

-There are again two options: either you find your future CEO internally, or you search externally.
+There are two options again: either you find your future CEO internally or search externally.
 In both cases, it will bring challenges.
 Will you leave the company?
 Will you search for a new role within the company?
 What do you expect from the new CEO?
 What is needed to guarantee a smooth transition?
 To avoid disappointment and emotional damage, we recommend getting advice from an experienced mentor who can warn you of the typical pitfalls.

 Our newsletter is about leadership development through business mentoring.